 Pat's is a colorful cafe in the North Beach District.
 You can't miss its bright blue and yellow exterior.

-It's an American style cafe that offers many traditional options including their delicious waffles.
+It's an American-style cafe that offers many traditional brunch options including their delicious waffles.
 Pat serves up her waffles with an egg and bacon.
 They also have real maple syrup that you can add on top.

 I love this place not only for their waffles, but for the welcoming, warm atmosphere.
-It's the perfect spot for breakfast before a long day of exploring San Francisco.
+It's the perfect spot to fill up on breakfast before a long day of exploring San Francisco.

 Address: 2330 Taylor Street